hack-entertainer/hack-entertainer/README.md

 - 👋 Hi, I’m @hack-entertainer
 - 👀 I’m interested in ... code
-- 🌱 I’m currently learning ... rust.
+- 🌱 I’m currently learning ...
+Zig?
 - 💞️ I’m looking to collaborate on ... node, ts, and rust projects.
 - 📫 How to reach me ... right here!
 - 😄 Pronouns: ... yes please.